Master's Degree in Communication

 Finally, the city of Albuquerque and state of New Mexico offer a number of unique advantages.
 New Mexico is a multicultural state (one of only two states in the U.S. with ethnic pluralities -- Hawaii is the other) and the opportunity to study intercultural communication in the field is limitless.
 Additionally, Albuquerque is the largest city in New Mexico and thus there are a number of health organizations, television and radio stations, and businesses to access.
 And, the locale is wonderful.
 We have more than 340 days of sunshine, mild winters, miles of recreational trails in the city, mountains within 30 minutes, and beautiful sunsets.

 Please call us at (505) 277-5305, or e-mail Dr. Ilia Rodríguez (M.A.).
 We can put you in contact with some of the current graduate students if you'd like to ask them questions.
 Let us know if you prefer a hard copy of the information and we can send that to you.
-Please be aware that our application deadline is January 15 for fall admission.

 Thank you again for your interest in our program.